 An application for admission to the M.M. program may be secured from the Office of Graduate Admissions.
 The completed form, together with an official transcript of college credits and two letters of recommendation, should be returned to the Office of Graduate Admissions prior to the scheduled audition.
 Graduate credits from other institutions will be accepted only by special permission (normally not exceeding 8 hours).
-The prospective graduate student should plan to audition at one of the regularly scheduled audition times or submit an audio recording or videotape at least 90 days prior to the initial semester of enrollment.
-All students must complete a successful audition and satisfy all university admission criteria before they will be admitted to the school.
+All students must complete a successful audition and satisfy all university admission requirements before they will be admitted to the school.
+See www. okcu.edu/music/admissions/auditions for current audition requirements.